rafamrslima/100days-codeup/log.md

 ### Day 74/100
 Today I redeployed my smart contract using a new foundry script, and I was able to connect my Go application to the smart contract running on my local blockchain.

+### Day 75/100
+Today I kept working on the web3 crowdfunding project, I created in golang the api with two endpoints, one for getting the campaigns and one for creating a campaign.
+I connected successfully the get call to my smart contract running on chain with anvil (foundry).